Diversity

 • Continually review the schedule of training for all managers/supervisors to ensure they are receiving annual training.
 Communicate with all employees the training opportunities available to help them better understand the workforce environment and opportunities.

 • Continue to review job descriptions for Iowa PBS specific job classifications to ensure they are updated and meet roles and responsibilities required.
-All Iowa PBS specific job classes will be reviewed by the end of fiscal year 2023.
+Iowa PBS will work with the DAS-HRE on any necessary updates.

 • Continue to advertise student internships within local and national colleges to generate a larger pool of applicants.